-A space radiation storm (also known as a Solar Proton Event or SPE) occurs often after major eruptions on the Sun when protons get launched at incredibly high speeds up to several 10.000 km/s.
+A solar radiation storm (also known as a Solar Proton Event or SPE) occurs often after major eruptions on the Sun when protons get launched at incredibly high speeds, sometimes up to several 10.000 km/s.
 These radiation storms can bridge the Sun-Earth distance in as little time as 30 minutes and last for multiple days.
-In this article we are going to explain what a space radiation storm is and what kind of effects it has on us.
+In this article we are going to explain what a solar radiation storm is and what kind of effects it has on us.

 |S2||Moderate||102||25 per cycle||Data might be unreliable|